2024 Impact Summit: Southern Arizona Sessions

 Speakers

-Kenyn Benjamin is a business change strategist with over 15 years of public sector service, developing and orchestrating county- and state-wide improvements to human service delivery systems.
+Kenyn Benjamin - CEO, ARGITEKKenyn Benjamin is a business change strategist with over 15 years of public sector service, developing and orchestrating county- and state-wide improvements to human service delivery systems.
 His expertise extends across designing and implementing initiatives that enhance service delivery, operational efficiency, and strategic outcomes in the public-sector.
 Kenyn labels himself a “second-chair” leader, finding success in leveraging his innate ability to operationalize strategic objectives in ambiguous environments.
 He has served as Director of Operations for Maryland Information Network, overseeing Maryland’s 211 system.
 He has served as Deputy Director of Bridges to Housing Stability, a non-profit focused on solving homelessness with housing and implementing Howard County’s first coordinated entry system for homeless services.
 He currently serves as the CEO of ARGITEK, living out his passion to craft frameworks that allow teams to better align their operational structure towards their organizational and community strategies.
 He holds a Masters from Loyola University Maryland and is a Certified Business Architect.

 Summary